igor-sb/microtubules/readme.md

 # Microtubule dynamics simulation

-The goal was to simulate the growth of polymers called microtubules within living plant cells, and investigate if there are conditions under which a set of randomly growing microtubules might form a stable ordered state.
+_(dedicated to late prof. Chris Henley at Cornell who supervised this project)_

-This code simulates the microtubules as a number of rigid rods.
-These rods grow from the front end at a rate `vplus` (um/min) and shrink from the rear end at a rate `vmin`.
-New rods are generated on the screen at a rate of `rInj` in units $$um^-2$$ * sec^-1).
+Microtubules are structural polymers inside living cells that these cells use to move around.
+Microtubules can be thought of as rigid rods continuously growing at the front end and slowly shrinking at the rear end, resulting in a net motion.
+I developed a C++ simulation used to investigate whether there exists a set of conditions of where randomly growing microtubules (rods) might self-organize to form a stable ordered state.

 ![Example ordered state](https://github.com/igor25/microtubules/blob/master/results/example_results_ordered_state_stable.gif)
 ![Example ordered to disordered ](https://github.com/igor25/microtubules/blob/master/results/example_results_order_to_disorder.gif)